semgrep/semgrep-docs/docs/semgrep-sc/sc-notifications.md

 <dt>Fix</dt>
 <dd>Indicates what versions to upgrade to, if any, that resolves or eliminates the vulnerability.</dd>
 <dt>Reference</dt>
-<dd>A link to additional information about the vulnerability from [GitHub Advisory Database](https://github.com/advisories) and the [National Vulnerability Database](https://nvd.nist.gov/vuln) (NVD), if available.</dd>
+<dd>A link to additional information about the vulnerability from <a href="https://github.com/advisories">GitHub Advisory Database</a> and the <a href="https://nvd.nist.gov/vuln">National Vulnerability Database (NVD)</a>, if available.</dd>
 </dl>

-TODO fix link

 :::info
 Pull or merge requests with vulnerabilities detected by SSC are **not** blocked from merging.
 :::

 ### Enabling Semgrep Supply Chain to send PRs or MRs

 When you add or onboard a repository to Semgrep App, you typically provide permissions enabling Semgrep Supply Chain to send PR or MR comments to your repository without additional steps.

 PR or MR comments simply appear after Semgrep scans your pull or merge request.

 To ensure that you have enabled Semgrep App to send PR or MR comments, refer to the following documentation: